department-of-veterans-affairs/vets-website/va-gov/pages/life-insurance/file-appeal-for-tsgli.md

 <li>Highlight any new evidence in your medical records.</li>
 </ul>

-<b>Note:</b> Submit only the new evidence or documents that support your appeal.
-Please don't resend documents you sent before.
-If you send everything again, it'll delay your appeal.
+<b>Please submit only the new evidence or documents that support your appeal.</b> If you resend documents we've already received from you, it'll delay your appeal.

 <h3>If you’re filing an appeal as a guardian, power of attorney, or military trustee</h3>